munirmaricar/eval-copilot/SCORE_DISTRIBUTION_README.md

 Located below the header in the alignment screen, this panel shows:

-- The percentage of perfect matches between expected and Atla scores
+- The percentage of perfect matches between expected and Atla scores.
-- Improvement/decline compared to previous versions (when applicable)
-- A button to open the detailed Score Analysis modal
+- A button to open the detailed Score Analysis modal.

+I added this summary panel to offer users a quick glance into how well their prompts are doing at a particular point in time without having to disrupt their flow with a detailed analysis unless they choose to view it themselves.

 ### Score Distribution Chart

 This bar chart visualizes:

-- The count of expected scores for each score value
+- The count of expected scores for each score value.
-- The count of Atla scores for each score value
+- The count of Atla scores for each score value.

-- Allows easy comparison to see where the evaluation model is most aligned
+I added this to allow users to easily compare where the evaluation model is most aligned.

 ### Version Comparison

 The version comparison chart shows:

-- How score alignment changes across different prompt versions
+- How score alignment changes across different prompt versions.
-- Which versions have better alignment
+- Which versions have better alignment.
-- Trends in alignment as the prompt is refined
+- Trends in alignment as the prompt is refined.

 ### Test Case Details

 A detailed table showing:

-- Each test case with its input
+- Each test case with its input.
-- The expected and Atla scores
+- The expected and Atla scores.
-- A color-coded match status (perfect, close, or significant difference)
+- A color-coded match status (perfect, close, or significant difference).

 ## Technical Implementation

 The feature uses:

-- Recharts library for data visualization
+- [Recharts](https://www.npmjs.com/package/recharts) library for data visualization.
-- Custom hooks to fetch and process version history data
+- Custom hooks to fetch and process version history data.
-- Tailwind CSS for styling
+- Tailwind CSS for styling.
-- React context and state for data management
+- React context and state for data management.

+## Additional Fixes

+1. Fixed z-indexing issues between various modals.
+2. Unified code structure using Prettier.
+3. Addressed re-rendering issues flagged by linting.

 ## How to Use

-1. Create test cases and run evaluations
+1. Create test cases and run evaluations.
-2. View the summary score alignment in the header
+2. View the summary score alignment in the header.
-3. Click "View score distribution" to open the detailed analysis
+3. Click "View score distribution" to open the detailed analysis.
-4. Use the tabs to switch between different analysis views
+4. Use the tabs to switch between different analysis views.
-5. Create new prompt versions to compare alignment across versions
+5. Create new prompt versions to compare alignment across versions.

 ## Future Enhancements

 Potential improvements for this feature:

-- Filtering test cases by match status
+- Filtering test cases by match status.
-- Exporting score data for external analysis
+- Exporting score data for external analysis.
-- Adding more statistical metrics beyond perfect match percentage
+- Adding more statistical metrics beyond perfect match percentage.
-- Custom score thresholds for determining match quality
+- Custom score thresholds for determining match quality.